-Stretching from Zinkwazi River in the north to the Tongaat River in the south, KwaDukuza Local Municipality occupies a coastal and inland stretch of approximately 50km in length and 14km in width, covering around 735km2 of land.
+Stretching from Zinkwazi River in the north to the Tongaat River in the south, KwaDukuza Local Municipality occupies a coastal and inland stretch of approximately 50km in length and 14km in width, covering around 735 square kilometres of land.
 The municipality has a variety of clustered and ad hoc settlements and small towns.
-It is the District node and dominant commercial centre in iLembe.
-Highly immersed in rich history and heritage, KwaDukuza Municipality is the proud resting place of King Shaka, who is recognised as one of the world's greatest strategists and nation builders of all time.
+It is the District node and dominant commercial centre in the iLembe.

-King Shaka ruled the mighty Zulu nation in his latter days while based at KwaDukuza, and this is home to King Shaka's gravesite and memorial.
+Highly immersed in rich history and heritage, KwaDukuza Municipality is the proud resting place of Inkosi uShaka, who is recognized as one of the world's greatest strategists and nation builders of all time.
+It is an historical fact that Inkosi uShaka ruled the mighty Zulu nation in his latter days while based at KwaDukuza and is home to King Shaka's gravesite and memorial.
 The town is built on the original site of King Shaka's royal settlement, Dukuza.
-Among the greats that KwaDukuza Municipality is proudly associated with is Chief Albert Luthuli, who was born and bred at the Groutville Mission.
-The existence of this great leader, teacher and visionary, provided KwaDukuza with the opportunity to produce the first Nobel Peace Prize Laureate on the African Continent when he received the prize in 1960.
+Among the greats that KwaDukuza Municipality is proudly associated with is iNkosi Albert Luthuli, who was born and bred at the Groutville Mission.
+The existence of this great leader, teacher and visionary, provided

+KwaDukuza with the opportunity to produce the first Nobel Peace Prize Laureate on the African Continent when he himself the recipient of the prize in 1960.
 KwaDukuza boasts a 50km stretch of coastline along the Indian Ocean.
 The Municipality has two primary economic hubs, namely the towns of KwaDukuza and Ballito.